JBShady/COD5-Remastered/README.md

 * Double points now effects Carpenters and Nukes giving +800 and +400 respectively
 * Double points stack on all maps like originally scripted.
 However, it has been capped at only giving up to 4x for balance reasons
 * Fixed instantly killing groups of zombies allowing the player to potentially bypass the powerup limit
+* Fixed bug where score threshold to earn a powerup was not scaling properly with number of players due calculations run before players have loaded in

 ### Perks
 * Quick Revive now works on solo giving 3 possible extra lives, togglable under the "Difficulty" setting in Game Options
-* Quick Revive machine correclty floats away and disappears with sounds and effects after 3 purchases
+* Quick Revive machine correctly floats away and disappears with sounds and effects after 3 purchases
 * Renamed hintstring from saying to buy "Revive" to "Quick Revive"
 * Jugger-nog abilities and health regeneration behaves the same on all maps using improvements from Der Riese
 * Double Tap Root Beer now gives a 33% damage buff for bullet weapons, togglable under the "Difficulty" setting in Game Options
-* Perk machine improvements from later maps to fix bugs and inconsistenies, including how points were originally only subtracted when the bottle was drunk
+* Perk machine improvements from later maps to fix bugs and inconsistencies, including how points were originally only subtracted when the bottle was drunk
 * Originally an oversight, perk machines disabling for a second after purchase is now a feature representing the machine cycling bottles--purchase hintstring now temporarily disappears during this wait

 ### Traps